universe-xu/primeNumber/README.md

 # primeNumber
-to get all prime number before anumber
+to get all prime number before a number